sadneo/meet-people/docs/plan.md

 pnpm verify
 ```

-`pnpm verify` should run the same non-deployment checks as CI:
+`pnpm verify` should run the same reproducibility checks as CI:

 1. Type-check.
 2. Lint.
 3. Unit and integration tests.
+4. Reset local Supabase and confirm generated types have no diff.
-4. Build web and API artifacts.
+5. Build web and API artifacts.
+6. Run the local browser smoke suite against the production-style build.

 ### Minimum test coverage